-Because this option requires no changes to the Code there should be no immediate impacts on industry.
-One disadvantage is that there will still be inconsistencies within the Code, specifically different nomenclature for the same chemicals which have approvals as both food additives and processing aids, which causes unnecessary confusion and leads to future enquiries to regulators.
-An added disadvantage for New Zealand industries is that the processing aids included from the former New Zealand Food Regulations 1984 to the Standard have not been fully assessed.
+Because this option requires no changes to the Code there are no immediate impacts on industry.
+However, as the status quo would remain, there would still be inconsistencies within the Code.
+Specifically, there would be different nomenclature for the same chemicals which have approvals as both food additives and processing aids, causing unnecessary confusion and leading to future enquiries to regulators.
+An added disadvantage for New Zealand industries is that the processing aids included from the former New Zealand Food Regulations 1984 to the Standard will not have been fully assessed.